Global Existence of Non-cutoff Boltzmann Equation in Weighted Sobolev Space: Introduction

-and For Boltzmann equation without angular cut-off, the condition $\gamma+2s< 0$ is called soft potential while $\gamma+2s\ge0$ is called hard potential.
+where we assume For Boltzmann equation without angular cut-off, it's customary to use term soft potential when $\gamma+2s< 0$, Maxwell molecules when $\gamma+2s=0$, and hard potential when $\gamma+2s\ge0$.
 For mathematical theory of Boltzmann equation, one may refer to \cite{Alexandre2001,Alexandre2009,Cercignani1994,Villani2002} for more introduction.

-\subsection{Preliminary Result}
+\subsection{Preliminary result}

 We will study the Boltzmann equation \eqref{eq1} near the global Maxwellian equilibrium